-Methodologies Description Master Session The lecturer will explain in the classroom the main contents of the subject.
+Methodologies Description Lecturing The lecturer will explain in the classroom the main contents of the subject.
 The students have to manage the proposed bibliography to carry out a self-study process in a way that leads to acquire the knowledge and the skills related to the subject.
-The lecturer will answer the students[] questions in the classroom or at the office.
+The lecturer will answer the students questions in the classroom or at the office.
 In these sessions, the skills CB4, CB5, CG8, and CE43 will be developed.
-Tutored works The students have to manage basic concepts to search and select information in order to get a deeper understanding in some specific fields related to the subject.
+Mentored work The students have to manage basic concepts to search and select information in order to get a deeper understanding in some specific fields related to the subject.
 The lecturer will propose in the classroom the topic of this individual task and monitor the student swork in personalized attention sessions.
-In these sessions, the skills CB4, CB5, CG8 and CE43. will be developed.
-Laboratory practises Activities designed to apply the main concepts and definitions of the subject.
+In these sessions, the skills CB4, CB5, CG8 and CE43 will be developed.
+Laboratory practical Activities designed to apply the main concepts and definitions of the subject.
 The student will be asked to acquire the basic skills to manage the laboratory instrumentation, software tools and components in order to construct and test electronic circuits.
 The student has to develop and demonstrate autonomous learning and collaborative skills.
 He/she is supposed to be able to manage bibliography and recently acquired knowledge.
 Possible questions can be answered in the laboratory sessions or at the lecturer soffice.
 In these sessions, the skills CB4, CB5, CG8, and CE43 will be developed.
-Integrated methodologies Project-based learning: students have to develop a group activity that goes on over a period of time and address a specific problem.
+Project based learning Students have to develop a group activity that goes on over a period of time and address a specific problem.
 They have to design, schedule and carry out a set of tasks to achieve a solution.
 The assessment will be based on the quality of the proposed solution, the depth of content understanding demonstrated and the final presentation.
 In these sessions, the skills CB4, CB5, CG8, and CE43 will be developed.

-Personalized attenti on Methodologies Description Master Session The students can go to the lecturer is office (individually or in a group).
+Methodologies Description Lecturing The students can go to the lecturer is office (individually or in a group).
 The timetable will be available on the school website at the beginning of the term.
+Tutoring sessions also may be carried out online: either asynchronously (e-mail, FAITIC forums, etc.) or by videoconference, in this case by appointment.
 In these sessions the lecturer will answer the students questions and also give instructions to guide the studying and learning process.
-Laboratory practises The students can go to the lecturer is office (individually or in a group).
+Laboratory practical The students can go to the lecturer is office (individually or in a group).
 The timetable will be available on the school website at the beginning of the term.
+Tutoring sessions also may be carried out online: either asynchronously (e-mail, FAITIC forums, etc.) or by videoconference, in this case by appointment.
 In these sessions the lecturer will help students understand the work to be developed in the laboratory (components, circuits, instrumentation and tools).
-Integrated methodologies The students can go to the lecturer is office (individually or in a group).
-The timetable will be available on the school website at the beginning of the term.
-The lecturers will be available to help students in order to deal with the project as well as the monitored work.